rickpock/horizontal-history/README.md

 # Supported Platforms
 This should work on any platform

-It has specifically been tested on OS X, with images svg images rendered using Chrome.
+It has specifically been tested on OS X, with svg images rendered using Chrome.

 # Prerequisities
 * [Ruby](https://www.ruby-lang.org/en/documentation/installation/) runtime 2.3.0+